pisuthd/retro-web3-games/README.md

 npm run bootstrap
 ```

 Most of the core libraries that the project is using require Node.js 18.
-Make sure you have it installed, otherwise, erros may occur.
+Make sure you have it installed, otherwise, errors may occur.

 ### Tests